 - Using a bowl scraper, gently loosen the dough from the sides of the bowl. - Lightly dust your kitchen work surface with flour and if you wish, you can lightly, very lightly, dust the top of the dough before inverting to your counter. - Using your bench scraper, divide your dough into "x" equal size pieces.
-Use a scale to help keep you informed. - Your target loaf weight is between 910-940 g each.
-The number of portions depends on your batch size.
-4 loaves, means four pieces.
-6 loaves, 6 pieces, - Once you have your divided portions, shape them into a round boule.
+Use a scale to help keep you informed.
+Your target loaf weight is 940-960g each, 960g or more if using "quick levain" - Once you have your divided portions, shape them into a round boule.
 Watch the video.
 Using your bench scraper and free hand, gently fold the bottom of the dough over the sticker top part.
 Coax the top to the bottom.
 Working in a round and using the edge of your free hand, pull the round against the counter, creating a little tension and a taught dough skin.
 Be gentle with this process.
-Once you've got the shape, use the bench scraper to relocate, seam side down on a lightly dusted part of your counter top. - When all preshaping is completed cover with a tea towel, rest for 20 minutes.
+Once you've got the shape, use the bench scraper to relocate, seam side down on a lightly dusted part of your counter top.